nicholas-johnson/nicholasjohnson.com/src/pages/ruby-course/extend-and-include.md

     # => false
 ```

-%p You can call extend on any object to add methods to that object alone.
+You can call extend on any object to add methods to that object alone.

-%h2 Include adds instance methods to a class
+## Include adds instance methods to a class

-%p Include takes a more traditional approach.
+Include takes a more traditional approach.
 If you include a module in a class, the methods in the module will be added as instance methods, and will be available to all instances of that class.

 ```js
     class Gerbil